LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 .. note::
 	If the 'KeepLayer' attribute is set to ``No`` for an individual layer, it will not be added to the map even if the user selects a 'Yes' option in the drop-down list.

-If you have selected ``Yes - With labels``, select how labels should be added in the 'Overwrite Map Labels' drop-down box (:numref:`figLabelSettingsArcGIS`).
+If you have selected ``Yes - With labels``, select how labels should be added in the 'Overwrite Map Labels' drop-down box (:numref:`figLabelSettings`).
 If you have made a different selection in the 'Add Selected Layers to Map' drop-down box, any settings in the 'Overwrite Map Labels' will be ignored.

 .. _figLabelSettings: